zerospeech/vocolab/docs/dev/admin-cli.md

-# Zerospeech CLI Admin tool
+# VocoLab CLI Admin tool

 A command line tool to visualise & administrate data used by the Zerospeech API